Cost estimates aren’t just about getting the number right—they’re about setting the right financial expectations from the outset.

 What is cost estimation in project management?

-Rated #1 on G2 for resource management, Float helps teams to accurately forecast their project costs by providing a detailed view of their capacity, availability, and budget spend.
+Rated #1 on G2 for resource management, Float helps your team accurately price and estimate project costs with a detailed view of your capacity, availability, and budget spend.

 You can estimate how much a given project might cost in different ways.
 Here are five cost estimation techniques and who they might work best for—but remember, this list is not exhaustive.